 The annual mean limit value is expected to be more stringent than the 1-hour limit value in the majority of situations (AQEG, 2004).
-This is illustrated in Figure 3-4 which is a scatter plot of annual mean NO_2 in 2017 against the 99.8th percentile of hourly mean concentration (equivalent to 18 exceedances in the same year).
-This plot shows that more sites exceed the annual mean limit value of 40 μ g m-3 than the 200 μ g m-3 hourly limit value.
+This is illustrated in Figure 3-4 which is a scatter plot of annual mean $NO_2$ in 2018 against the 99.8th percentile of hourly mean concentration (equivalent to 18 exceedances in the same year).
+This plot shows that more sites exceed the annual mean limit value of 40 $\mu$ g m-3 than the 200 $\mu$ g m-3 hourly limit value.

-This chapter describes modelling work carried out for 2017 to assess compliance with the NO_X critical level and annual mean NO2 limit value.
-Emission estimates for NO_X are described in Section 3.2.
-Section 3.3 describes the NO_X modelling methods.
-Details of the methods used to estimate ambient
+This chapter describes modelling work carried out for 2018 to assess compliance with the NOx critical level and annual mean NO2 limit value.
+Emission estimates for NOx are described in Section 3.2.

-NO2 from NO_X are presented in Section 3.4.
+Section 3.3 describes the $NO_X$ modelling methods.
+Details of the methods used to estimate ambient $NO_2$ from $NO_X$ are presented in Section 3.4.
 Verification of and source apportionment for the modelling results are presented in Section 3.5.

-3.2 NO_X emissions
+3.2 NOX emissions

-The NO_x modelling is underpinned by the UK National Atmospheric Emissions Inventory 2016 (NAEI 2016) NO_x emissions estimates (Wakeling et al., 2018).
-Emissions projections have been provided by the NAEI (Passant pers. comm.
-2018a) based on BEIS EEP 2016 energy and emissions projections (BEIS, 2017).
-Figure 3-6 shows the UK total NO_x emissions for 2016 and emissions projections for 2020, 2025 and 2030 split by SNAP code, with the coding described in Table 3.2.
+The NO ${\rm X}$ modelling is underpinned by the UK National Atmospheric Emissions Inventory 2017 (NAEI 2017) NO ${\rm X}$ emissions estimates (Richmond et al., 2019).
+Emissions projections have been provided by the NAEI (Passant, 2019) based on BEIS EEP 2018 energy and emissions projections (BEIS, 2018).
+Figure 3-6 shows the UK total NO ${\rm X}$ emissions for 2017 and emissions projections for 2020, 2025 and 2030 split by SNAP code, with the coding described in Table 3.2.
 Values for intermediate years have been interpolated in this figure.
-The figure shows that NO_x emissions in 2017 are dominated by three main sources:
+The figure shows that NO ${\rm X}$ emissions in 2018 are dominated by three main sources: